yu2/parser/logic.md

 	- search for additional material in the affix list
 		- recursively search until all additional material is matched

+###Long input
+search through roots to find a root that begins with the input

 ### Promise-Aware Generator
 ```javascript
 function foo(x, y) { //ajax caller